MHussein-S/MAPfit/README.md

 This will pull all the necessary functions for using the package.

 ##Additional information
-For more on the authors, maintainers and version history of BLNN, please refer to the description file.
+For more on the authors, maintainers and version history of MAPfit, please refer to the description file.

 ## License